michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0003.md

 - v: let sit in a liquid to extract a flavor or to cleanse
 - v: devote (oneself) fully to
 ### Family
-steep: steeped, steeper, steepest, steeping, steepish, steeply, steepness, steeps+;steepness: steepnesses
+- steep: steeped, steeper, steepest, steeping, steepish, steeply, steepness, steeps+
+- steepness: steepnesses
 ### Examples
 - The climb to the top appears as steep as ever.
 - Baldwin Street in the city of Dunedin on New Zealand's South Island is officially the world's steepest residential road.